 Generally speaking, and particularly if the athlete is not a dynamic climber or isn't accustomed to campusing, we will add in a transition exercise for a couple of weeks on each side of the campus phase.
 The following two images are screenshots of that workout, which is subject to change a little based on the experience of the athlete.

 Campusing may not be necessary!

 If you aren't already familiar with campusing, and you aren't well versed in climbing dynamically, then jumping into a campus program shouldn't be taken lightly.
-Even if you have done some campusing, making the leap right into an elite workout won't make you as strong as Alex Puccio or Jan Hojer.
+Even if you have done some campusing, making the leap right into an Elite workout won't make you as strong as Alex Puccio or Jan Hojer.
 For the vast majority of climbers, climbing is still the best training for climbing.

-The campus board can be an important weapon in your training arsenal, but choose your weapon wisely, lest it should do more harm than good.
+The campus board can be an important weapon in your training arsenal, but choose your weapon wisely, lest it do more harm than good.